Than-Sing/than-sing.github.io/_pages/about.md

 <span style="color: blue; font-size: 110%; font-weight: 120%">
 optimization
 </span>.
-I am studying more efficient Bayesian optimization and reinforcement learning algorithms under the guidance of [Prof. Zhenli Xu](https://math.sjtu.edu.cn/faculty/xuzl/).
+I am studying efficient algorithms in Bayesian optimization and reinforcement learning under the guidance of [Prof. Zhenli Xu](https://math.sjtu.edu.cn/faculty/xuzl/).
 Moreover, I am also committed to studying the generalization of infinitely deep neural networks, as well as the equivalence of the width and depth of neural networks, under the supervision of [Prof. Fenglei Fan](https://fengleifan.github.io/Feng-Lei.Fan.github.io/about.html).